ContrastoAI/model_worker_matching/README.md

 Surface reasons for match strength to support recruiter decisions

+It is a decision-support tool tailored for workforce platforms and HR systems.
 The system is designed for B2B use, particularly for internal HR departments, staffing platforms, or employment marketplaces.

 ## 🔍 Functionality
 Semi-autonomous decision support: Suggests candidates but keeps recruiters in the loop.